marcus-frisch/LT_Portfolio_Generator/readme.md

 Visit: [http://localhost:8080/projects/example_project/](http://localhost:8080/projects/example_project/)

 You should now see the example project visible:

 ![Example project webpage](https://res.cloudinary.com/mportfoliocloud/image/upload/v1744289208/other/example_project.png "Example project webpage")

 And any attempt to visit a link that is not an existing project or webpage should redirect you to your linktree.

 Congratulations, you're almost done.
 - To make this website pubically accessible, you'll need to upload it to a static host.
 You can use a git repository to upload to a host (which makes it quite convinent when you need to make changes such as uploading a new project).
-- I prefer to use Netlify because it will automatically rebuild the website when I commit.
+- I prefer to use [Netlify](https://www.netlify.com/) because it can be configured to automatically rebuild the website when new content is uploaded to Cloudinary (using webhooks) or you push a change to your repository
 - If you prefer to use another host such as 'GitHub pages' you (may) need to remove `_site` from `.gitignore` and figure out any additional setup required such as GitHub Actions.

 - ⚠️ **Attention!** Whenever you upload a new project to your cloudinary account you'll need to: